sdg-1/consulting-handbook/README.md

 # The Consulting Handbook
-This guide is meant to help data engineers, software engineers, analysts, data scientists and other technical specialists break into consulting
+This guide is meant to help data engineers, software engineers, analysts, data scientists and other technical specialists break into consulting.

 # Table Of Contents
 - [Consulting Templates](https://github.com/bAcheron/data-analytics-consulting-handbook/blob/main/README.md#consulting-templates)